-As a parent, you probably enroll your children in preschool, art lessons, swimming lessons and other fun activities.
+As a parent, you probably enroll your children in preschool, art lessons, swim lessons and other fun activities.
 You likely take them to the zoo, on playdates and to museums and parks.
 You probably want to keep your kids busy and active, but you are also likely doing it because your children need to learn to interact with the world – especially their peers.
 It’s called socialization and it’s crucial for child development.

 Social development is important, and it should start young – even babies need it.
 Why is it important?
 Social development teaches children who they are and who others are.
 While it may seem that young children are just playing, when they spend time with their peers, they are learning lessons like sharing, empathy, problem solving, boundary setting, patience and even how to respond when someone is unkind – lessons that they will use for the rest of their life.